-Option Description on host Execute the command on a remote system (one other than the one where the current sp_ctrl session is running).
+the current sp_ctrl session is running).
 You are prompted for login credentials for the remote system.
+If used, must be the last componenthe command syntax.
+Example: sp_ctrl (sysB) > status on SysA Option Description on host:portnumber Execute the command on a remote system when a remote login and pumber must be provided.
 If used, must be the last component of the command syntax.
-Example: sp_ctrl (sysB) >status on SysA on host:portnumber Execute the command on a remote system when a remote login and port number must be provided.
+Example: sp_ctrl (sysB) > status on SysA:8304 on host credentials for the remote system.
+If used, must be the last component of number must be provided.
 If used, must be the last component of the command syntax.
-Example: sp_ctrl (sysB) >status on SysA:8304 on login/password@host Execute the command on a remote system when a remote login,
+Example: sp_ctrl (sysB) >status on SysA:8304 Example: sp_ctrl (sysB) >status on SysA on host:portnumber , , , , , , , , , , , , , , , , , , , , on login/password@host Execute the command on a remote system when a remote login, Example: sp_ctrl (sysB) >status on SysA:8304 on login/password@host Execute the command on a remote system when a remote login,